From Christmas to Kwanzaa, learn how to thrive while working holidays as a nurse

 But even though nurses working holidays is sometimes a necessity, remember that your work is valued.
 Your patients will appreciate you being there to help them heal—and your family will be proud of your work, too.

 If you’re looking to become a nurse, Eagle Gate College is here to help you pursue a rewarding nursing career.
-Whether you’re interested in our blended-online BSN program or our RN to BSN program, we’re here to help you get started.
+Whether you’re interested in our blended (online & in-person) BSN program or our RN to BSN program, we’re here to help you get started.